airborne-commando/Crow/README.md

 # Crow
 A gui Edition of the OSINT tool blackbird.

 To install simply clone [blackbirds repo](https://github.com/p1ngul1n0/blackbird.git) from here you may install crow by [cloning it](https://github.com/airborne-commando/crow.git) or downloading the files from this repo and placing them inside blackbirds root directory.
-Can also check the releases page.
+Can also check the releases page; will list some fixes there.

 In one command: